 Teaching and Learning

 When not attending lectures or seminars, you will also be expected to study through independent learning.
 Independent learning plays a vital role in your studies and involves research, such as reading books and journal articles, preparing assignments and presentations, working on individual and group projects.
-You will have access to a variety of materials to support you in your learning, such as books, journals, lecture notes and a wide range of e-resources.

 During one term, you will typically be attending four modules of 15 credits each.
 A taught 15 credit module consists of approximately 10 hours of Lecture content, 20 hours of seminar content and assessment practice.
 On top of this, you will be expected to spend around 10 – 15 hours per week on independent learning and completing assessments.